Chicago White Sox

 Cheap White Sox Tickets, Tip #3) Donate Blood Or Something.
 The White Sox hold community events and they offer free or discounted tickets to charitable groups…more so than most teams.
 Check the community and group tickets section of their website, because you may find a great deal for philanthropic sorts.

 Cheap White Sox Tickets, Bonus Tip!)
-Try TickPick!
-My friends at TickPick usually have great deals on White Sox tickets, and I’m not just saying that because they’re an affiliate of mine.
+Try Gametime!
+My friends at Gametime usually have among the best deals on White Sox tickets, and I’m not just saying that because they’re an affiliate of mine.
 Click here to check out their inventory of White Sox tickets…but remember that you can’t print them now.

 There’s three ways to save money on White Sox tickets, but there’s plenty more deals out there…stay tuned.
 If you’d like to know some things about seating here, check this out.